mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level6.hs "insertSortedList ::"
 ```

-Note this method enforces a *local* structure: between every item `x` and the
+This method enforces a *local* structure: between every item `x` and the
 next item `y` in `x:y:zs`, the priority of `x` has to be less than the priority
 `y`.
 Keeping our structure local means we only need to enforce local
 invariants.